-The next evening, February 6, several students returned and attempted to integrate the bowling alley and were turned away.
+The next evening, February 6, several students returned, attempted to integrate the bowling alley, and were turned away.
 Word spread quickly after local police arrested them and hundreds of African American students poured into the bowling alley parking lot.
 Approximately 150 law enforcement officials were on the scene and some began to beat students.
 A fire truck arrived at the scene and tensions mounted.
 Several girls were clubbed to the ground.
 That night, eight students and one officer were admitted to the hospital with injuries.

 On Wednesday, February 7th, Orangeburg Mayor E.O.
-Pendarvis and city manager Bob Stevenson attempted to address students at South Carolina State College, but were hooted off the stage.
+Pendarvis and city manager Bob Stevenson attempted to address South Carolina State College students but were hooted off the stage.
 Students expressed anger over the response from law enforcement the night before, and towards city officials who they believed were not taking their demands seriously.
-The students requested a permit from city officials to march in protest, and were denied.
+The students requested a permit from city officials to march in protest and were denied.
 They also submitted a list of demands, which included integrating the bowling alley, drive-in movie theaters, and the Orangeburg Regional Hospital, and called for an end to police brutality and the establishment of a biracial human relations committee.
 Meanwhile, the National Guard and the South Carolina Highway Patrol set up roadblocks around the colleges, and students were not permitted to leave the campus.

 By early evening on Thursday, February 8th, South Carolina State College was on lockdown.
 Patrolmen, members of the National Guard, local deputies, city police, and agents from the South Carolina Law Enforcement Division (SLED), all surrounded the campus.
 A group of students assembled at the front of the campus to face off against these armed forces.
-They sang, chanted, and gathered around a bonfire they built to keep warm throughout the frigid evening.
+They sang, chanted, and gathered around a bonfire they had built to keep warm throughout the frigid evening.
 A fire truck, escorted by a group of patrolmen, was called in to put out the bonfire.
-Around 10:30 p.m. patrolman David Shealy was struck in the head by a bannister removed from a nearby house.
+Around 10:30 p.m. patrolman David Shealy was struck in the head by a banister removed from a nearby house.
 About five minutes later, nine patrolmen fired on the group of protesting students while moving up an embankment and onto the campus.
 Twenty-eight men and women were wounded, and three men died from these gunshots.
 Samuel Hammond died at 11:20 p.m.,

 Delano Middleton at 1:10 a.m., and Henry Smith at about 1:35 a.m.

 In the aftermath, South Carolina Governor Robert McNair asserted that the students had been out of control and fired first on the patrolmen (although no evidence could be provided that this occurred).
-McNair also placed blame on former SNCC organizer Cleveland Sellers.
+McNair also placed the blame on former SNCC organizer Cleveland Sellers.
 Sellers lived in Orangeburg at the time and had plans to help students organize and promote African American studies.
 Sellers, however, was not heavily involved in the bowling alley sit-in protests.
-Still, because of his involvement with SNCC he was an easy scapegoat and became the only person connected to the events of that week to serve a significant prison sentence.
+Still, because of his involvement with SNCC, he was an easy scapegoat and became the only person connected to the events of that week to serve a significant prison sentence.
 Sellers spent seven months in the South Carolina state penitentiary charged with inciting the protests.
 The white patrolmen involved in the shooting were exonerated of all charges in a 1969 trial held in Florence, South Carolina.

 The timing of the Orangeburg Massacre in 1968 meant that it was largely overshadowed in the national media by the murder of Dr. Martin Luther King, Jr. in 1968 and the student shootings at Kent State University in 1970.
-Publication of Jack Bass and Jack Nelson’s The Orangeburg Massacre in 1970 helped to document the event and bring the story back into public conversation.
+The publication of Jack Bass and Jack Nelson’s The Orangeburg Massacre in 1970 helped to document the event and bring the story back into the public conversation.
 The South Carolina state government pardoned Cleveland Sellers in 1993, and he later served as president of Voorhees College in Denmark, South Carolina and now serves on the Center for Creative Partnerships Board of Trustees.